-The Pike Pioneer Museum was established in 1969 and opened its doors in 1971 through the dedication, leadership, and inspiration of Curren Farmer, a native of Viginia but a resident of Troy, AL since childhood.
-Curren Farmer had three careers: a teacher at Troy University, contractor and founder/director of the Pike Pioneer Museum.
+The Pike Pioneer Museum was established in 1969 and opened its doors in 1971 through the dedication, leadership, and inspiration of Curren Farmer, a native of Virginia but a resident of Troy, AL since childhood.
+Curren Farmer had three careers: a teacher at Troy State University, contractor and founder/director of the Pike Pioneer Museum.
 His wife, Margaret Pace Farmer was a celebrated authoress and historian.

 From these modest beginnings, we have grown into the Pioneer Museum of Alabama.
-Hundreds of thousands of visitors have walked these grounds and toured our galleries, many of those school children who in turn visit us again as field trip moms and dads for their own children!
+Hundreds of thousands of visitors have walked these grounds and toured our galleries, many of those school children who in turn visit us again as field trip moms and dads of their own children!

 We are proud to continue the legacy of the Farmers and all the original Museum supporters as we celebrate forty eight stellar years as a cultural institution!

 Thanksgiving week Nov 20-25, Christmas and New Year weeks December 18-30

 Pioneer Museum of Alabama

 248 Highway 231 N

 Military Discount Available.